-Summary 2019: Together, the Planning and Environmental Review Department and the Neighborhood Services and Public Safety Department continue to work with property owners throughout the South Kellogg Industrial Area to improve this part of the City.
+Summary 2020: Together, the Planning and Environmental Review Department and the Neighborhood Services and Public Safety Department continue to work with property owners throughout the South Kellogg Industrial Area to improve this part of the City.
 The progress on each of the components set forth in LU 4.6 are as follows:

 - a.
 Inventory of Existing Businesses.
 To date, there has not been a comprehensive and precise inventory of all existing businesses in the South Kellogg Industrial Area. - b.
 Determination of Permit Status.
 The permit status of the existing businesses and uses in this area have not yet been determined. - c.
 Cessation of Unpermitted Uses.
 The City has responded to a small number of complaints for businesses operating in a disruptive manner. - d.
 Permit Applications.
-The most recent action on a permit application was in 2017, when the City approved a self-storage facility at the property located at 10 South Kellogg Avenue (APN 071-090-082).
-While one property in the South Kellogg industrial area came in to the City and submitted an application for a Consultation to receive formal feedback from Planning staff on new development being considered on the site, there were no permit applications received in 2019 for new development or improvements to existing businesses in this area. - e.
+The most recent action on a permit application was in 2019, when the City approved a revision (increase in square footage and storage units) to the previously approved self-storage facility at the property located at 10 South Kellogg Avenue (APN 071-090-082).
+While one property in the South Kellogg industrial area came in to the City and submitted an application for a Consultation to receive formal feedback from Planning staff on new development being considered on the site, there were no permit applications received in 2020 for new development or improvements to existing businesses in this area. - e.
 Mitigation of Adverse Impacts on the Adjacent Residential Area.
-Upon receiving any complaint, the City's Zoning Code Compliance Officer visits the site to investigate the complaint and determine if action and/or mitigation is necessary. - f.
+Upon receiving any complaint, the City's Code Compliance Officer visits the site to investigate the complaint and determine if action and/or mitigation is necessary. - f.
 Time Frame.
-The three-year time frame stated within this policy has since passed without substantial progress and improvement to the site being demonstrated, the City may initiate more intense code enforcement efforts and/or a General Plan amendment process to consider re-designation of the subject area to "Planned Residential 8 units/acre" or other appropriate land use category.
+The three-year time frame stated within this policy has since passed without substantial progress and improvement to the site being demonstrated, the City may initiate more intense code compliance efforts and/or a General Plan amendment process to consider re-designation of the subject area to "Planned Residential 8 units/acre" or other appropriate land use category.

-The City may determine that it is time to initiate more intense code enforcement efforts and/or may consider a General Plan amendment to re-designate the subject area to a more appropriate land use category as Land Use Element Policy 4.6 indicates above.
+The City may determine that it is time to initiate more stringent code compliance efforts (contingent on additional staffing resources) and/or may consider a General Plan amendment to re-designate the subject area to a more appropriate land use category as Land Use Element Policy 4.6 indicates above.